kibook/s1kd-tools/tools/s1kd-uom/README.md

 ===========

-The *s1kd-uom* tool converts between specified units of measure in quantity data in data, for example, to automatically localize units of measure in data modules.
+The *s1kd-uom* tool converts between specified units of measure in quantity data, for example, to automatically localize units of measure in data modules.

 OPTIONS
 =======